 West: Martin Goodman trail west, Humber River, Sunnyside Beach, High Park.

-East: Beaches, Lower Don Valley River trails, Distillery.
+East: The Beaches, Lower Don Valley River trails, Distillery.
+Also, trails in the suburb of Scarborough.

 Midtown: Beltline Trail, Mt.
 Pleasant Cemetery, Forest Hill and Summerhill/Yorkville/Rosedale neighborhoods.